isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 *	Once the notice of cash grant is received, the rental is treated as waived under the Act.
 Landlords are obliged to notify their tenants.
 Eligible tenants do not need to do anything to obtain the rental waivers and will enjoy the rental waivers automatically.

-*	More details of the cash grant can be found on IRAS’ website - https://www.iras.gov.sg/irashome/Schemes/Property/Government-cash-grant--announced-in-Fortitude-Budget-/
+*	More details of the cash grant can be found on [IRAS’ website](https://www.iras.gov.sg/irashome/Schemes/Property/Government-cash-grant--announced-in-Fortitude-Budget-/).

 **i.
 What should landlords and tenants do in the meantime, before receiving the notice of cash grant from IRAS?**